Southmead Hospital Site Redevelopment

 Removal of temporary buildings like pharmacy and the Kendon restaurant have already taken place and now work has begun on the demolition of the former hospital buildings that were vacated in May 2014.

-When Phase Two is complete one of the biggest improvements will be around on-site parking for patients, visitors and staff – bringing the total number of spaces up to 2,700 by Autumn 2016.
+When Phase Two is complete one of the biggest improvements will be around on-site parking for patients, visitors and staff – bringing the total number of spaces up to 2,700 in 2016.

 When the new multi-storey car park opens, the existing one will be allocated to staff only – along with additional flat level parking on the area where the Avon Orthopaedic Centre used to be.